LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 - Handling expected errors (like file open failure)

 In these cases you should **VALIDATE** instead.
-This is because assertions are removable for production code for performance reasons.
+This is because assertions are removable for performance reasons.
 If you want to modify the behavior of the default assertions, or don't want them to be removable you can create your own.
 Programs that run infinitely probably don't want to exit the program on assertion failure (especially if your machine is out in space).